FAQ

 Note: For personal repositories, you only need to own the repository.

-JFrog Fly Desktop App
+JFrog Fly App

-How do I install the Fly Desktop App?
+How do I install the Fly App?

-Currently supported: macOS only (Windows and Linux support coming soon)
+Currently supported: macOS and Windows

 How do I get my local environment configured?

-- Click Configure to set up all detected tools, or configure specific ones later
+3. Click Configure to set up all detected tools, or configure specific ones later

 Once configured, two things happen automatically:

-- Your package managers are connected to the Fly Registry
+• Your package managers are connected to the Fly Registry

 What is “Fly MCP” and do I need it?